godotengine/godot-docs/classes/class_streampeerssl.rst

 Description
 -----------

-SSL Stream peer.
+SSL stream peer.
 This object can be used to connect to SSL servers.

 Tutorials
 ---------